waldhari1/content-processing-solution-accelerator/README.md

 <br/>

-### Prerequisites and Costs
+### Prerequisites and costs
 To deploy this solution accelerator, ensure you have access to an [Azure subscription](https://azure.microsoft.com/free/) with the necessary permissions to create **resource groups, resources, app registrations, and assign roles at the resource group level**.
 This should include Contributor role at the subscription level and Role Based Access Control role on the subscription and/or resource group level.
-Follow the steps in [Azure Account Set Up](./docs/AzureAccountSetUp.md).
+Follow the steps in [Azure Account Set Up](./docs/AzureAccountSetup.md).

 Here are some example regions where the services are available: East US, East US2, Australia East, UK South, France Central, Africa.